Battle of Thebes: Alexander's march

 When Alexander learned of the revolt of Thebes, he was immediately concerned about the situation.
-He had only secured the allegiance of the city-states at the beginning of his reign because he had an army present with which to bring the city-states to terms.
+He had secured the allegiance of the city-states at the beginning of his reign only because he had an army present with which to bring the city-states to terms.
 This time, there was no such army present in southern Greece.
 As a result, many cities were throwing off the Macedonian yoke.

-He therefore raced south, hitting Thessaly by the seventh day and Boeotia by end of the next week.
-Having marched over three hundred miles in two weeks, the Thebans were shocked to see him in such close proximity to them, and did not believe that it was, in fact, Alexander at all, contesting that it was Antipater.
-He had passed through the pass of Thermopylae without any of the city-states knowing.
+He therefore raced south, marching over three hundred miles in two weeks, entering Thessaly by the seventh day and Boeotia by the end of the next week.
+The Thebans were shocked to see him in such close proximity to them, and did not believe that it was, in fact, Alexander at all, contesting that it was Antipater.
+He had passed through the pass of Thermopylae without any of the city-states' knowing.